victorantos/AngJobs/src/hn/February-2024/seanwd-Coremix-REMOTE-FREELANCE-SeniorSoftwareEngineer.md

 Location: US, UK, Canada, Australia, New Zealand and Europe

 Stack: We don&#x27;t expect you are a jack of all trades.
-Welcome to apply if you are <i>MASTER</i> in +2 stacks listed here.
+Welcome to apply if you are *MASTER* in +2 stacks listed here.

 Frontend: React, Angular, Vue, Ember